 2. Reframe these messages or thoughts you have.

 - Why do you believe your tummy is flawed?

 - Are normal tummies really represented in the media in all their diversity?

 - What is the consequence of spending your time trying to achieve a "perfect tummy" (~or insert body part of concern here~).

 3. Use these moments to engage yourself in a different narrative.
-For example, counter-act these messages and thoughts with a body positive podcast, book or social media account or join the Empowered Women Academy for a supported framework to develop food and body peace.
+For example, counter-act these messages and thoughts with a body positive podcast, book or social media account or join reclaiming your food freedom for support to develop food and body peace.